How many stages of retirement are you planning for?

 THIRD RETIREMENT – RETIREMENT AT THE END OF LIFE

-The Third Retirement represents that stage in which our health may affect our finances.
+The Third Retirement represents the stage in which our health may affect our finances.
 For example, the effects of possible long-term health care needs on an investment portfolio that is designed to provide income to the surviving spouse or the provision of alternative living accommodations to the spouse who can no longer care for themselves on a day-to-day basis are significant lifestyle-related issues that will have significant effects on the capital/income requirements.
 While this stage may be an uncomfortable subject, we need to get through the reluctance barrier to ensure that we have plans that anticipate real potential situations.
 A recent RBC Insurance/Ipsos-Reid survey found that 34% of respondents were worried about the cost of care in their old age.

 ONLY YOU CAN BE YOUR LIFE’S ARCHITECT

 When we know what we want to accomplish, then we can make the appropriate decisions relating to the financial support of our retirement needs.
 This relates to the earlier discussion of “financial independence”.
-For some people, financial independence means having a home paid for and a basic old age pension coming in on a regular basis.
+For some people, financial independence means having a home paid for and a basic old-age pension coming in on a regular basis.
 However, for most successful professionals or business owners, it will include their home, and maybe a second vacation home, a budget for significant travel, a cash reserve just in case a really good investment opportunity in a new business comes along, and an amount tagged for philanthropic activities along with an appropriate legacy for their heirs.
 Obviously, the specific definition of financial independence is different for every family.
 One can take all these “goals” and quantify them down to the present value of providing the lifestyle.
 That number is your financial independence number.
 It is the one you build.

 YOU DON’T HAVE TO DO IT ALONE

-In preceding generations there have been very few in our society that have ever had to consider the real possibility of spending 1/3rd of their lives in retirement however this is no longer the case.
+In preceding generations, there have been very few in our society that has ever had to consider the real possibility of spending 1/3rd of their lives in retirement however this is no longer the case.
 Perhaps the best professionals to assist you in planning for the three stages of retirement are individuals who hold the Certified Financial Planner designation (CFP�).
 The CFP� communities around the world define financial planning as “the process of creating strategies to help clients manage their financial affairs to meet life goals.”

 Life is about taking charge and control to accomplish those things that are important to us.
 It’s only when individuals take responsibility by making a major effort to solve their problems, adapt to changing circumstances and look forward to the future that they can say they have done a total job of retirement planning.